Synthetic Difference in Differences: Formal Results

 and the latter two bounds go to infinity. \end{corollary} These assumptions are implied by Assumptions~\ref{ass:model-condensed}-\ref{ass:properties-of-oracle-weights-condensed}.
-Assumption~\ref{ass:sample-sizes-condensed} states our assumptions $T_0 \sim N_0$, $T_1,N_1 \not\to 0$, and that the (fourth power of) the second bound above goes to infinity; the third bound above goes to infinity when the second does.
-And as it implies that that $T_0 \sim N_0 \to \infty$, the probability stated in the lemma above goes to one.
-And Assumption~\ref{ass:properties-of-oracle-weights-condensed}(i-ii) states the bounds required.
+Assumption~\ref{ass:sample-sizes-condensed} states our assumptions $T_0 \sim N_0$, $\log(N_0),T_1,N_1 \not\to 0$, and that the (fourth power of) the second bound above goes to infinity; when the second bound does go to infinity, so does the third.
+As Assumption~\ref{ass:sample-sizes-condensed} implies that that $T_0 \sim N_0 \to \infty$, it implies the probability stated in the lemma above goes to one.
+And Assumption~\ref{ass:properties-of-oracle-weights-condensed}(i-ii) states that the bound above hold.

 As our assumptions imply the conclusions of Lemma~\ref{lemma:reduction-to-oracle-deviation} and Corollary~\ref{cor:lowrank-simplified}, and those two results imply the conclusions of Theorem~\ref{theorem:asymptotic-linearity-condensed}, this concludes our proof.